Skip to Content

 Instructions

-1. Remove the membrane on the back of the ribs and then liberally season both sides of the ribs using the dry rub.
+1. Remove the membrane on the back of the ribs and then spread the mustard over both sides.
+Then liberally season each side with the dry rub.

 2. Prepare your smoker for indirect smoking at 190-200° F. Add the wood chips and then place the seasoned ribs on the smoker and close the lid.
 Smoke for 3 hours.